~ republished for a little Meatless Monday inspiration 2015~

 1/4 teaspoon freshly ground black pepper

-Toss together the zucchini, the onion and salt in a collander.
+ZUCCHINI & ONION Toss together the zucchini, the onion and salt in a collander.
 (Go ahead, get in there with your hands, it'll speed the job.)
 Let it rest in the sink for an hour.
 After an hour, grab clumps of zucchini over the sink and squeeze, releasing as much liquid as possible.
+It'll be a lot – I measured 3/4 cup!

 ALANNA's TIPS & KITCHEN NOTES

-Panko: Panko doesn't qualify as a 'fresh' bread crumb but since there's rarely a loaf of bread hanging around here, I always keep it on hand for recipes that call for bread crumbs.
-I find it pretty easy to find these days - even at my every-day supermarket.
+BREAD CRUMBS Panko doesn't qualify as a "fresh" bread crumb but since there's rarely a loaf of bread hanging around here, I always keep it on hand for recipes that call for bread crumbs.
+I find it pretty easy to find these days, even at my every-day supermarket.

-Cheese: I used a Spanish manchego, one of my favorite cheeses of all time, as the recipe specified.
-It's got a sort of grown-up flavor, however, not 'stinky' but ripe and a bit sour.
-I think both kids and grown-ups would be more than happy with familiar supermarket mozzarellas and cheddars and wouldn't hesitate to use either one.
+CHEESE I use a Spanish manchego, one of my favorite cheeses, as the recipe specified.
+It's got a sort of grown-up flavor, not "stinky" but ripe and a bit sour.
+I think both kids and less food-adventurous grown-ups would be more than happy with a more-familiar supermarket mozzarella, say, and I wouldn't hesitate to use that either.